JACQUELINE GREEN COUNSELLING

 Working with people of all ages, I draw on various tools and techniques to help you get the most out of therapy, meeting your individual needs and supporting you through whatever comes up.

 I have 15 years experience in the mental health field, working in schools, the NHS, the third sector and within private practice.
 Before this, I travelled through and lived in many countries, experiencing different cultures and ways of being.

-Although I work with all emotional challenges and life experiences, some speciality areas I work with are; adolescents, childhood trauma, attachment, pre/ post natal difficulties, suicidal ideation and grief/ bereavement.
+Although I work with all emotional challenges and life experiences, some speciality areas I work with are; adolescents, childhood trauma, attachment, new mums, blended families, suicidal ideation and grief/ bereavement.

 **Due to Covid19, I am offering online sessions only at this time**